MartijnDwars/metaborg.github.io/stratego/language/07-strategy-combinators.md

     not(s) = s < fail + id

-Since failure discards the effect of a (succesful) transformation, this has the effect of testing whether `s` succeeds.
+Since failure discards the effect of a (successful) transformation, this has the effect of testing whether `s` succeeds.
 So we have the following laws for `not`:

     not(id) = fail
     not(fail) = id